Pyramid-Systems-Inc/Digital-Scribe/Roadmap.md

 **Ready for Phase 3:** With the visual foundation complete, we're now positioned to add content, sharing features, and advanced functionality.

-## 🚀 Phase 3: Content, Shareability & Feature Expansion - READY TO BEGIN
+## 🚀 Phase 3: Content, Shareability & Feature Expansion - IN PROGRESS

 **Objective:** To build out the application beyond the core composer, adding educational content and the crucial viral loop of downloading and sharing creations.